 Inspired?
 If you'd like to become a Visual Thesaurus contributor, or suggest a topic we should cover, we'd love to hear from you here.

 Ben Zimmer is executive producer of the Visual Thesaurus and Vocabulary.com.
-He is language columnist for The Boston Globe and the former "On Language" columnist for The New York Times Magazine.
+He is language columnist for The Wall Street Journal and former language columnist for The Boston Globe and The New York Times Magazine.
 He has worked as editor for American dictionaries at Oxford University Press and as a consultant to the Oxford English Dictionary.
 In addition to his regular "Word Routes" column here, he contributes to the group weblog Language Log.
 He is also the chair of the New Words Committee of the American Dialect Society.

 Dennis Baron is professor of English and linguistics at the University of Illinois and writes regularly on linguistic issues at The Web of Language.
 He is the author of A Better Pencil: Readers, Writers, and the Digital Revolution.
 You can follow him on Twitter @DrGrammar.

 Erin Brenner is the founder of Right Touch Editing, a customizable editing service.
 She has been an editing professional for over 15 years and is sought after for her expertise in language mechanics.
 She works on a variety of media in all levels of editing.
 In addition, she provides bite-sized lessons to improve your writing on her blog The Writing Resource and is the editor of Copyediting.com, which offers advice and training for those who edit copy.
 Follow her on Twitter at @ebrenner or on Facebook.

 Stan Carey is a scientist turned freelance editor from the west of Ireland.
 He shares his fascination with language, words and books on his blog, Sentence first, and on Twitter.
 Stan has a TEFL qualification, a history of polyglottism, and a lifelong love of stories and poetry.
 He writes articles about the English language for Macmillan Dictionary Blog.